Lacrymology/states/diamond/doc/metrics.rst

 tcp.TCPTimeouts
 ~~~~~~~~~~~~~~~

-Number of other TCP timeouts.
+Number of other :ref:`glossary-TCP` timeouts.

 UptimeCollector
 ---------------